performwp/perform/readme.txt

 We work hard to the best support possible for Perform.
 The [WordPress.org Support Forum](https://wordpress.org/support/plugin/perform) is used for free community based support.
 We continually monitor the forum and do our best to ensure everyone gets a response.

 == Changelog ==

+= 1.0.1 =
+fix: incorrect linking for reviews in admin footer #2
+fix: woocommerce tab should be visible when woocommerce is active #3
+fix: disabling woocommerce widgets not working #4

 = 1.0.0 =
 Initial Release.
 Yippee!